Halas Rec Center

 Functional training uses your body weight to improve agility, strength, and movement.
 This allows you to train for sport specific events or challenge your body in each work-out.

 This group fitness studio will host a variety of classes as well as be available for student groups to rent for one hour per week.
 No student groups or individuals will be allowed to utilize the studios without a reservation.

 UPPER LEVEL: HALAS ADDITION

 Enter the Halas Recreation Center addition via the upper level through the glass doors on the basketball courts.
-This is the only access to the Halas Addition.

 - Dedicated Cardio Floor

 The Halas Addition will host high ceilings and a variety of cardio equipment.
 The space is complete with 28 treadmills, 24 cross-trainers, 2 water-rowers, 2 concept-II rowers, 2 Power Mills, 4 Adaptive Motion Trainers, 4 arc-trainers, 6 upright bikes, 4 recumbent bikes, 3 group exercise/spin bikes, 1 upperbody ergometer, 2 stair masters, and 2 incline treadmills.